 In Phase II (Disseminate) we will prepare and circulate a detailed written report containing our findings of fact and recommendations for systemic change.
 Typically, we travel the state to make presentations on the materials to those who are most impacted by the issue.

 Finally, in Phase III (Advocate), we will develop and implement an advocacy strategy to effect necessary changes to law or policy as recommended through our research.

 Georgia Appleseed’s projects are not limited to any particular topic, but run the gamut of important issues impacting people who are poor, who are marginalized, and who are our children.
 Please see the Projects tab for a sampling of projects currently underway in the areas of Access to Justice for Adults and Children, Public Education, Elder Law, Economic Security and Public Safety.

-Georgia Appleseed is a member of the 17 center Appleseed network.
-The network was founded more than 20 years ago by the 35th Reunion Class of the Harvard Law School Class of 1958.
+Georgia Appleseed is a member of the 18 center Appleseed network.
+The network was founded nearly 25 years ago by the 35th Reunion Class of the Harvard Law School Class of 1958.
 Today, the national Appleseed network is thriving primarily because each of its centers is independent, both financially and programmatically, but they all, together, collaborate in ways that help each center to leverage their impact for the benefit of the local community.
 To learn more about national Appleseed’s founding, please read the article 'What every Harvard law student should know about Appleseed."